mr7brown/agb.github.io/pages/mydoc/style_guide/0_introduction/style_intro.md

 While this guide focuses on industry standards and how to document information in a professional setting, much of the information can also be used as a general guide to writing.

-For more information on the sources used for this guide, and additional sources for a "fun" read, visit the [Resources]() section.
+For more information on the sources used for this guide, and additional sources for a "fun" read, visit the [Resources](/resources) page.